On this page

 ImportError: cannot import name 'User' from partially initialized module 'models'

-Fix: Use lazy imports — import inside the function instead of at module top.
-Breaks the circular dependency without restructuring the whole project.
+Use lazy imports inside the function instead of at the module top.
+This breaks the circular dependency without restructuring the whole project:

 python